seanpk/gulp-task-list/README.md

 This is still in need of major improvement ... if you choose to use it, good luck and send me your pull requests!

+[`gulp-showhelp`](https://github.com/sttk/gulp-showhelp) is a better implementation of this kind of functionality, the only down side is that it doesn't list the dependencies.

 ## Usage

 ```javascript